Table of Contents:

 - Rolled hem: very fine decorative hem, perfect for soft and lightweight fabrics

-- Flatlock 2 or 3 threads: decorative or flat seam stitching, used on jersey or for visible effects
+- 2- or 3-thread flatlock: decorative or flat seam stitching, used on jersey or for visible effects

 The flatlock stitch is especially appreciated for its decorative or technical finishes, notably in sportswear or knit projects.

-The differential: essential depending on the fabrics sewn
+The differential feed: essential depending on the fabrics sewn

-The differential on the serger allows adjustment of fabric feed.
-It is essential to avoid fabrics that ripple or stretch.
+The differential feed on the overlocker allows adjustment of fabric feeding.
+It’s essential to avoid puckering or stretching fabrics.

 - Prevents edge waviness